Small Victories that Mean So Much

 Noah’s care is very involved.
 He is aided by a pediatrician, neurologist, and an ophthalmologist.
 At home he needs assistive devices, a wheelchair, and feeding assistance.
 He needs a lot of support because his vision loss is so severe.
 But Suzie is a committed, strong advocate for Noah.
 Her CARE case manager Liz helps coordinate all of Noah’s therapies, as well as his school and medical appointments.

-“I worked with Suzie during the transition from ECI to CARE and it has been an absolute joy working with Suzie and Noah.
+“I worked with Suzie during the transition from ECI to CARE and it has been an absolute joy working with them.
 We’ve worked so well together, from day one, to make sure that Noah has all the community and educational resources he needs to best support him.
 We’ll continue to work with them towards his school advocacy goals and in other ways so that Noah can have the best life possible!” says Liz Sidener, LMSW.

 Noah is now three and a half years old and his adoption has finalized.
 Suzie shares that when she was a child, she said she wanted to “grow up to be an angel.”
 She’s certainly earning her wings.